inasafe/inasafe-doc/docs/source/training/beginner/osm/104-using-gps.rst

 .. image:: /static/training/beginner/osm/image40.*
    :align: center

-- **Battery Type**: To optimize power usage, this should match the type of battery in the device.
-The default is Alkalaine.
+- **Battery Type**: To optimise power usage, this should match the type of battery in the device.
+The default is Alkaline.

 - **Text Language**: Choose the language for the device.